-Whether you are experiencing good or hard times, you must always take full advantage of tax deductions.
-A tax deduction is money that you subtract from your earned income, which will decrease the total amount of money you are taxed and the amount of taxes you owe.
+Whether you are experiencing financial prosperity or hard times with money, you must always take full advantage of tax deductions.
+A tax deduction is money that you subtract from your earned income each year, which will decrease the total amount of money you are taxed and the amount of taxes you ultimately owe.

 Two professions where tax deductions have a huge impact are nursing and truck driving.
-While on the surface these two jobs don’t have much in common, when it comes to tax deductions, they are quite similar.
+While on the surface these two jobs don’t have much in common, when it comes to tax deductions for nurses and truck drivers, they are quite similar.

 One commonality is that both nurses and truck drivers work long hours.
 Additionally, they regularly have extra expenses associated with their work.
 These extra expenses can usually be classified as tax deductions.